erasmus-without-paper/ewp-specs-sec-rsa-aes128cbc/README.md

 ==============================

-This document describes a format which can be used to transfer encrypted binary payload to a single recipient, with help a symmetric AES-128 GCM encryption and the recipient's public RSA key.
+This document describes a format which can be used to transfer encrypted binary payload to a single recipient, with help of symmetric AES-128 GCM encryption and the recipient's public RSA key.

 * [What is the status of this document?][statuses]
 * [See the index of all other EWP Specifications][develhub]